tower-rs/tower/guides/inventing-service.md

 This concept of services communicating with their callers about their capacity is called "backpressure propagation".
 The fundamental idea is that you shouldn't send a request to a service that doesn't have the capacity to handle it.
-Instead you should wait, call another service, or somehow scale up the number of service available.
+Instead you should wait, call another service, or somehow scale up the number of services available.

 Finally, it might also be possible for some error to happen while reserving